 The SELECT statement is used to query the database.
 The result of a SELECT is zero or more rows of data where each row has a fixed number of columns.
+A SELECT statement does not make any changes to the database.

 The SELECT statement is the most complicated command in the SQL language.
 To make the description easier to follow, some of the passages below describe the way the data returned by a SELECT statement is determined as a series of steps.
 It is important to keep in mind that this is purely illustrative - in practice neither SQLite nor any other SQL engine is required to follow this or any other specific process.

-The syntax for a simple SELECT statement is depicted in the select-core syntax diagram.
 Generating the results of a simple SELECT statement is presented as a four step process in the description below:

 WHERE clause processing: The input data is filtered using the WHERE clause expression.